Smeallio/alex-smeall-brainstation-capstone/README.md

 ### Data

-- Every league will require a list of teams.
-Those teams will need details such as the name, captain, colour, etc.
-- Every league will require a schedule that utilizes the list of teams to figure out who plays who.
-- That schedule will get turned into a score when game results are inputted.
-Those scores will then influence the standings table.
-- The standings table will track datapoints such as wins, losses, ties, goals scored and goals again for each team and need to be sortable.
+- Each team will include player details such as names, numbers and positions.
-- Each team will then need a stats table that tracks player names, numbers, etc but also summarizes their stats from each game result such as goals, assists, penalties, etc.
+- Each team will then need a stats table that tracks games played, goals, assists, penalties, etc.
+- Game results will need to update the standings accordingly.
+The standings table will track datapoints such as wins, losses, ties and points.

 ### Endpoints